Budget-Friendly Valentine’s Day Gifts for Kids

 • Small desk or backpack accessories

-These gifts feel special without being flashy, and many can double as quiet-time or after-school activities.
+These gifts feel special without being flashy, and they can keep kids busy whenever boredom strikes.

 DIY & Experience-Based Valentine’s Gifts (Low Cost, High Impact)